National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/data-analysis.md

 * Allows customization and flexibility
 *

 Fusion is a spreadsheet application within the Enclave analogous to Excel or Google Sheets.
-Palantir has curated [extensive documentation](https://unite.nih.gov/docs/foundry/fusion/overview/usion/overview) describing its core functionality as well as providing select how-to tutorials.
+Palantir has curated [extensive documentation](https://unite.nih.gov/docs/foundry/fusion/overview/usion/overview){{< fa lock size=2xs title="Link requires an N3C Enclave account" >}} describing its core functionality as well as providing select how-to tutorials.
 The primary utility of Fusion is to allow users to sync specific cell ranges of values within a spreadsheet to datasets, which can subsequently be [imported]#Importing-and-Viewing-Data into any other Enclave application.
 This tool is an excellent option for use cases which require manual data entry, such as curating lists of [concept sets]#Concept-Set-Section to configure the [Logic Liaison Fact Templates]#LL-Fact-Templates.
 Unlike many other Enclave applications, Fusion is not suitable for large datasets; it has a maximum size restriction of 50 MB per document.
 Similar to Google Sheets, Fusion allows users to simultaneously edit the same document and view other users' changes in real time.

 As any Excel super user knows, a spreadsheet is not merely a mechanism for storing data, but also a powerful tool for analyzing, visualizing, and applying complex logical operations on data in its own right.
 Fusion provides many features familiar to other spreadsheet applications such as cell-referencing formulas, formatting, and a charting library to name a few.
 External .xls/.xlsx formatted files (up to 4 MB) can be directly imported into the Enclave as Fusion sheets with all cell references, formulas, and formatting preserved. [caveat].